carlvallory/BE/index.md

 _a unified system that combines theory, resources, and tools for crafting digital experiences._
 [Link](https://getmdl.io/)

-`Work offline or in debug mode if you need`
+### Work offline or in debug mode if you need
+_Just change the settings on be.config.php_

 ```Config
 define( "isLocal",     true ); 			/*si se trabaja de manera local*/